 Westbrook real estate guide & listings for sale

-Single detached homes and townhouses are the main housing type in Westbrook.
-The buildings in this neighbourhood are very new, because around half of its buildings were constructed following the year 2000, while many of the remaining buildings were built in the 1980s and the 1990s.
-There is a higher proportion of four or more bedroom homes in this part of Richmond Hill.
-Nearly 95% of the population of this neighbourhood own their home while the rest are renters.
+The buildings in this neighbourhood are very modern, because about half of its buildings were built following the year 2000, while the majority of the remaining buildings were constructed in the 1980s and the 1990s.
+In this part of the town, many dwellings are single detached homes, and the rest of the houses are mainly townhouses.
+Nearly 95% of the population of this neighbourhood own their home whereas renters make up the remainder.
+There is a higher proportion of four or more bedroom homes in this part of the town.